dpc10ster/RJafroc/README.md

 * Put your data and other files, if any, in `myProject`.
 * TBA

-# How do I get set up?
-Long version: download the package and install from the download #
+## Long version: download the package and install from the download ##
 * Clone this repository to a directory anywhere on your computer.
 On my computer it is in /Users/Dev/Downloads/rjafroc.
 Rename the folder if necessary to match my example.
 * I find the GitHub desktop app useful in mananging my downloads/uploads from Git.
 * Install `R` and `RStudio`.